link1905/system-design-101/content/docs/web-service/service-cluster.md

 {{< term av >}} is a critical metric that indicates the accessibility of a service from the **user perspective**.
 A service might be healthy from a technical point of view yet unable to serve clients if it depends on another service that is currently down.

-For example, a service depends on another service which is currently down.
+For example, a service depends on another service that is currently down.
 From the technical perspective, the target is the source of problem, the service itself is still operational and healthy;
-However, users don't care, they just request and see that the service is unavailable.
+However, users don't care; they just request and see that the service is unavailable.

 This metric is essential for outlining [Service Level Agreement (SLA)](https://en.wikipedia.org/wiki/Service-level_agreement).
-Typically, it's calculated by two ways
+Typically, it's calculated in two ways

 #### Time-based Availability